sebgnd/SebGND-Photography/README.md

 ## Todos:

 ### Frontend:
-1. Add comments
 1. Pagination for DataTable
+1. Find out how to handle pagination in redux (if page has been loaded or not)
+1. Modal component
 1. Create a type file with all type (Functions type from DataRow for example)
-1. Add types file to helper folders (image, ...)
-1. Find out how to handle pagination in redux (if page has been loaded or not)

 1. User Website
     1. Improve performance when changing ImageFade

 1. Admin Website
     1. Home page
+        1. ActionMenu
+            1. Upload
+            1. Delete
+            1. Filter
+        1. Finish DataTable
+        1. ImageInformation
     1. Gallery Settings page
     1. Messages page
     1. Change password